 (2) For hard impact it is assumed that the structure is rigid and immovable and that the impacting object deforms during the impact phase.
 The mechanical models which are the bases for Clause 5 are given in C.5 to C.6.

 NOTE 1 Basic information for dynamic design can be found in literature.

 NOTE 2 A very simple model for the impact force F is given by Formula (C.1):

-F= vr*k*m (C.1)
+(C.1)

 where